jcangas/version_info/README.md

 Anyway, you can change this (recomended):
     module MyProject
       include VersionInfo
-      VERISION.file_name = '/path/to/my_file.yaml'
+      VERSION.file_name = '/path/to/my_file.yaml'
     end

 Note you can put any custom data.
-In order to get the version tag, VersionInfo reserve some special keys for use as the "segments" of the version tag.
+In order to get the version tag, VersionInfo define the segments of the version tag.
 Here the source code:

     module VersionInfo

+      # current segments or defaults
       def self.segments
-        [:major, :minor, :patch, :state, :build]
+        @segments ||= [:major, :minor, :patch]
       end

+      # define segments
+      def self.segments=(values)
+        @segments = values
+      end

       ...
     end

-Usingh the previous version_info.yml:
+Using the previous version_info.yml:

     puts MyProject::VERSION.tag